Cody Wichmann

-Cody Michael Wichmann (born March 2, 1992) is a former American football offensive guard.
+Cody Michael Wichmann (born March 2, 1992) is an American former professional football offensive guard.
 He played college football at Fresno State.

 College career

 Wichmann started in 50 career games at Fresno State, the second most starts by any Bulldog in the eight years.
-A two-time All-Mountain West selection, he garnered second-team accolades as a senior in 2014 and honorable mention in 2013.
+A two-time All-Mountain West Conference selection, he garnered second-team accolades as a senior in 2014 and honorable mention in 2013.
 He majored in criminology-law enforcement at Fresno State.

 Professional career

 St. Louis / Los Angeles Rams

-Wichmann was drafted by the St. Louis Rams in the sixth round (215th overall) of the 2015 NFL Draft.
+Wichmann was drafted by the St. Louis Rams in the sixth round (215th overall) of the 2015 NFL draft.
 He played in 12 games with 7 starts as a rookie.
 In 2016, he played in 12 games with 11 starts at guard for the Rams.

 On September 2, 2017, Wichmann was waived by the Rams.

 Tennessee Titans

-On September 12, 2017, Wichmann was signed to the Tennessee Titans' practice squad.
+On September 12, 2017, Wichmann was signed to the practice squad of the Tennessee Titans.
 He signed a reserve/future contract with the Titans on January 15, 2018.

-On September 1, 2018, Wichmann was waived by the Titans.
+On September 1, Wichmann was waived by the Titans.

 Dallas Cowboys

 On September 4, 2018, Wichmann was signed to the Dallas Cowboys' practice squad.
 He signed a reserve/future contract with the Cowboys on January 15, 2019.
-He was placed on the injured reserve list with a calf injury on August 31, 2019.
+He was placed on the injured reserve list with a calf injury on August 31.

 On September 4, 2020, Wichmann was released by the Cowboys.